 The Denmark wine region offers delightful premium wines.
 That the gentle summer temperatures and higher winter rainfall are particularly suited to Chardonnay, Sauvignon Blanc, Pinot Noir and Merlot.

 Enhance your visit to Denmark with a leisurely tasting of the outstanding wines available from our many welcoming cellar doors (winery tours are available, so there is no need for a ‘skipper’) and enjoy music concerts and free musical entertainment through summer and autumn.

 Delicious local produce is available around every corner and includes meat, cheeses, fruit and vegetables of all kinds.
 Eating locally is easy as many menus note locally sourced product.
 After sampling ice cream, chocolate and award-winning vinofood, be sure to take home some of the scrumptious local preserves, fudge, toffee and honeys with you.

 Denmark has some of the most exquisite, romantic, luxurious and unique holiday accommodation types.

 Whether you are a couple, travelling alone or with a family, there is choice between a deluxe spa apartment, family self-contained villa or motel apartments.
 Caravan parks offer camping and chalet options.
 Many self-contained family homes are available for rent, but get in early during the warmer months and school holiday times.
 Or if you want seclusion and privacy, Airbnb and Bed and Breakfast establishments offer a variety of situations with charm and exclusivity.
+Consider Celestine Retreat in Denmark where you can relax in luxury spa chalets.
 Ensconced in forest or with an expansive view of the inlet or ocean, there is a style of accommodation that will suit all tastes.